 Cyrus 6XP Tested at £900

-The 6XP was an incredibly versatile amplifier as it could be upgraded and customised in a number of ways.
-Still, as a standalone unit it was something of a belter.
-It delivered a sound with incredible scale and dynamism, with low frequencies that had more depth than Cyrus had previously been known for.
+The 6XP was an incredibly versatile amplifier, able to be upgraded and customised in a number of ways.
+But as an out-of-the-box unit it was something of a belter - it delivered sound with incredible scale and dynamism, with low frequencies that had more depth than Cyrus had previously been known for.
 We loved it so much we awarded it a Product of the Year gong in 2010, too.

 Marantz PM6004 Tested at £310

 Marantz was no stranger to winning Awards for budget amplifiers, but the PM6004 really was something special.
-It was the result of a complete internal revamp which saw integrated circuits switched out for separate pre- and power-amp sections with discreet components.
+It was the result of a complete internal revamp which saw integrated circuits switched out for separate pre- and power-amp sections with discrete components.
 The result was a well-balanced sound that perfectly mixed refinement, insight and attack.
-Its successor, the PM6005, would go on to win the best buy Award for budget amplifier in 2013 and 2014.
+Its successor, the PM6005, would go on to win the Best Buy Award for budget amplifiers in 2013 and 2014.

 Rotel RA-10 Tested at £350

 The RA-10 was a surprise winner to some, as the Rotel name hadn’t been associated with class-leading amps for some time.
 Nonetheless, the RA-10 was a well-deserved winner, delivering an entertaining and engaging sound that kept us listening for hours.
-And beat the pre-tournament favourite, the Marantz PM6004.
+It even saw off the pre-tournament favourite, the Marantz PM6004.

-Arcam's Full Metal Jacket range delivered the Product of the Year winner for 2013 and 2014, marking a return to two-channel amp supremacy for the brand, which has at times dominated this category.
-It's all about stability and composure here, the Arcam A19 delivering a quietly composed but brilliantly transparent sound that should suit pretty much any system.
+Arcam's Full Metal Jacket range delivered the Product of the Year winner for 2013 and 2014, marking a return to two-channel amp supremacy for a brand which has, at times, dominated this category.
+It's all about stability and composure here, with the Arcam A19 delivering a quietly composed but brilliantly transparent sound that should suit pretty much any system.